OmanF/OmanF/README.md

 I'm Ohad Frenkel Keshet.

 - 🕵️ A QA professional for a double-digit number of years.
-- 👨‍💻 Most of which I've spent as a Software Developer in Test, though I plan all my test cases, too.
+- 👨‍💻 Most of which as a Software Developer in Test, though I still participate in, and enjoy, manual QA activites (manually testing features, design and document test plans, etc.), too.
 - 🤖 Love the Functional Programming (FP) paradigm, especially F#, Haskell, and Elixir, with a warm spot in my heart for Clojure too.
 - 📊 Also interested in multi-paradigm, graph databases, such as SurrealDB and ArangoDB.
 - 🦾 Hobby-coder, currently mostly in F#.